sher/graalvm-clojure-container/README.md

 ### Not so goods
 - There are limitations using native-image like class reflrections etc.
+  - The situation seems to have improved since I tried it https://www.graalvm.org/22.0/reference-manual/native-image/Reflection/

 ### Things to try next
 - PGO https://www.graalvm.org/22.0/reference-manual/native-image/PGO/